CLSherrod/clsherrod.github.io/now.md

 ---
 (This is a [now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about), too.)

-Updated on Saturday April 6th, 2024.
+Updated on Tuesday April 9th, 2024.

 ## Recently Published
 - New expat newsletter [Spider Bite Scares & Laundry Surprises: Tales from Mexico 🕷️🌞](https://expatrebel.com/spider-bite-scares-laundry-surprises-tales-from-mexico/) for Expat Rebel.